 An old-school market located in Moabit.
 Coming here is like going back in time.
 It features local and artisanal products although it has recently also been serving up some new and foreign food concepts.

 32. Markthalle Neun in Kreuzberg

 If your trip schedule happens to include a Thursday in it, make sure you go here.
 You definitely need to experience Street Food Thursday as it has one of the biggest diversity of food and different cuisines from around the world – always one of my favorite free things to do in Berlin.

 33. Thai Park

-This is one of the longest running street food markets in Berlin.
+This is one of the longest-running street food markets in Berlin.
 For over 200 years, Thai families in Berlin gather at a park and cook and sell their food.
-This is the place in all of Berlin where you can get the most authentic Thai food.
+This is THE place in Berlin where you can get the most authentic Thai food.
 It’s also nice to be caught up in the bustle of the Thai community here!
 The atmosphere is amazing and perfect if you’re on a budget!

 One of the must-see flea markets that feature vintage East German items.
 You can find an assortment of furniture, jewelry and clothes here.
 It’s set next to a really huge playground too and is fantastic when you travel Berlin on a budget!

 35. Kunstmarkt Straße des 17.
 Juni